CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   Duplicate address detection

-### Atrributes
+### Attributes

-  duplicate-action    Action to take when a MAC is flagged as a possible
+  duplicate-action    Action to take when a MAC is flagged as a possible duplicate.
-                      duplicate.
 If 'warning-only', generates a log message.
-                      If 'freeze', further move events for the MAC will not be acted upon. enable              Turn the feature 'on' or 'off'.
-The default is 'off'. mac-move-threshold  Number of MAC moves within a time window before the MAC is flagged as a possible duplicate. move-window         Time window during which the move threshold applies
+If 'freeze', further move events for the MAC will not be acted upon.

+  enable              Turn the feature 'on' or 'off'.
+The default is 'off'.

+  mac-move-threshold  Number of MAC moves within a time window before the MAC is flagged as a possible duplicate.

+  move-window         Time window during which the move threshold applies

 ## nv set evpn dad duplicate-action

 ### Usage